Frequently Asked Questions

 - When do I renew?

 Renewals are due by the end of January of each year.
 The renewal fee is $150.00 annually.
 You can complete the annual renewal process by accessing the My Certification Portal.

-- How many Continuing Education Units (CEUs) do I need each year to remain certified?
+- How many continuing education hours do I need each year to remain certified?

-A minimum of six (6) hours of CEUs in the field of wound managment are required each year to stay certified.
-This information should documented in the My Certification Portal prior to the annual renewal deadline.
-Your CEUs must be completed between the date of your last renewal payment and the date of your current renewal deadline.
+A minimum of six (6) hours of continuing education in the field of wound management are required each year to stay certified.
+This information should be documented in the My Certification Portal prior to the annual renewal deadline.
+Your continuing education must be completed between the date of your last renewal payment and the date of your current renewal deadline.

 - When do I recertify?

 Each CWCA, CWS, and CWSP is required to recertify 10 years after their initial certification date.
 The recertification process entails sitting for the appropriate exam, administered some time before your 10-year anniversary.
 Detailed instructions and application materials will be sent before your certification expires.
 View the Recertification Application.

 - What are the renewal and recertification policies?